Pravez/MetaManager/ROADMAP.md

 ##### Version 0.1.1
 * Do the graphics of the app
+* Also integrate elements (server manager ...) in UI

 ###### Version 0.0.3 - Communication
 * With new class diagram, automate communication with bots and i-score